-In order to understand why teens take part in challenges (of any type), survey respondents were asked to rank a range of possible reasons why they thought teens may participate.
-The attitudes data shows that the most common reason that teens felt that people took part in challenges was to obtain views, comments and likes, with 50% of teens including this as one of their top three reasons and 22% as their top ranked reason.
-46% of teens included impressing others as one of their three main
+To understand why teens take part in challenges (of any type), survey respondents were asked to rank a range of possible reasons why they thought teens may participate.
+The attitudes data shows that the most common reason that teens felt that people took part in challenges was to get views, comments and likes with 50% of teens including this as one of their top 3 reasons and 22% as their top ranked reason.
+46% of teens included impressing others as one of their top three reasons.

-20The data found that 14% of 13-15 year-olds were participating in challenges which they then shared online while only 9% of 18-19 year-olds were doing so.
-There is also a significant reduction in the likelihood of sharing, with 21% of 13-15s saying they have shared a video of people they don't know taking part, compared with 11% of 18-19s saying they have done so.
-This change is significant to a level of 95%.
-Where differences are noted in this report between age groups or between parents, teens and teachers, the differences are statistically significant in the data to a level of 95%.
+21The data found that 14% of 13-15-year-olds were participating in challenges which they then shared online while only 9% of 18-19-year-olds were doing so.
+There is also a significant reduction in the likelihood of sharing, with 21% of those aged 13-15 saying they have shared a video of those they don't know taking part, compared with 11% of 18-19-yearolds saying they have done so.
+This change is significant to the 95% level.
+Where differences are noted in this report between age groups or between parents, teens, and teachers the differences are statistically significant in the data to the 95% level.